Dan0sz/host-analytics-locally/readme.txt

 - Endlessly extensible for developers by using the integrated filters and available mini plugins!
 E.g. [track Google Adwords conversions](https://github.com/Dan0sz/caos-google-adwords) and much, much more!
 - **[Bypass Ad Blockers](https://daan.dev/how-to/bypass-ad-blockers-caos/?utm_source=wordpress&utm_medium=description&utm_campaign=caos)** in Stealth Mode,
   - Plugins (e.g. linkid.js) are also served from a local source when in Stealth Mode!
-  - *[CAOS Super Stealth Upgrade](https://ffw.press/wordpress-plugins/caos-super-stealth-upgrade/?utm_source=wordpress&utm_medium=description&utm_campaign=caos) adds compatibility with Enhanced Ecommerce (ec.js) and Analytics' Ecommerce Features (ecommerce.js).*
+  - *[Super Stealth for CAOS](https://ffw.press/wordpress-plugins/caos-super-stealth-upgrade/?utm_source=wordpress&utm_medium=description&utm_campaign=caos) adds compatibility with Enhanced Ecommerce (ec.js) and Analytics' Ecommerce Features (ecommerce.js).*
-- Enable Cookieless Analytics (Super Stealth Upgrade required),
+- Enable Cookieless Analytics (Super Stealth required),
 - Preconnect to google-analytics.com to reduce latency and speed up requests (if not using Stealth Mode),
 - Send an event to your Google Analytics dashboard when a visitor is viewing your pages using an Ad Blocker,
 - Capture outbound links,